gamiphy/android-sdk/README.md

         )
 ```

-- OnRedeemTrigger: this listener has onRedeemTrigger method, this method Called when redeem clicked in the bot.
+- OnRedeemTrigger: this listener has onRedeemTrigger method, this method is called when the redeem button is clicked in the widget.
 redeem is the redeem object want to redeem which contains packageId and pointsToRedeem
 ```kotlin
  gamiBot.registerGamiphyOnRedeemTrigger(object : OnRedeemTrigger {